secrez/secrez/packages/secrez/README.md

 * `mv`, if no destination set, asks if like to use the active directory in the target dataset
 * `ls -o d` and `ls -o f` to limit the listing only to folders or files
 * `copy` allows to select the field to copy in yaml files
+* improve autocomplete to handle datasets
+* fix autocomplete in `lcat`, which was wrongly using the internal files
+* `tag` is able to list and show tags along all the datasets

 __0.5.13__
 * Find in content excludes binary contents